How to Register (or Update) a Rental Property:

 AGENT REQUIREMENTS: The homeowner may represent themselves as their own agent.
 However, if the owner does not live or have an office within 25 miles of the rental property, a local agent must be appointed.
 An "agent" can be a tenant, friend, family member, or hired management company as long as they are within 25 miles of the property and are willing to be the point of contact.

-1. Once the form is received and processed by our office (generally within 48 hours), we will contact the designated party to schedule an inspection.
+1. Once a Property Update & Registration form is received and processed by our office (generally within 48 hours), we will contact the designated party to schedule an inspection.

 a.
 As long as you have an inspection scheduled, you are allowed to rent the property.